DJSethDuncan/star-calculator/README.md

 ### To-do List ###

-* Get planet math into its own function and out of .blur() -- makes it easier to trigger it whenever we need it rather than ONLY on .blur()
 * Create a "slide mode" to rotate through slides with interesting data (for display purposes)
 * Add a slider for "radius"?
 * Add buttons for each planet measurement field to auto-fill that field with the value for a specific planet